Canna indica: Pests

-The canna leaf roller moth (Calpodes ethlius) has been seen on Canna plants in the US.
+The canna leaf roller butterfly (Calpodes ethlius) has been seen on Canna plants in the US.
 It is a caterpillar known as the worst pest for this plant and primarily found in the Southern United States.
 This pest causes damages by laying its eggs in the bud of developing stalks.
 To protect the eggs from predators and insecticide, caterpillars use sticky webs to keep the leaves from unfurling.
 The pupate then feed on the leaves which can lead to losses of yield due to reduced photosynthesis.

 The Japanese beetle (Popillia japonica) is another leaf ragging pest with mainly small consequences for Canna plants.
 This beetle feeds on the part of the leaves between the veins.
 In its originating region in Japan, it does not cause a lot of damages.
 However, in the US it has no natural predator and can cause serious damages on Cannas and other plants.

 The bird cherry-oat aphid (Rhopalosiphum padi) has been recorded to affect stored rhizomes.
 Although this pest has not been causing severe damages yet, it can particularly affect plants grown in greenhouses and can be combatted with parasitical wasps.
 It is a more common pest on cereals.